hlc1209/ecem202a_project/docs/proposal.md

 # 3. Novelty & Rationale

-Nowadays, seamless handwritten recognition solutions either work on specialized devices or touchscreen enabled high-end electronics, e.g., BMW iDrive infotainment system and Apple iPad.
+Nowadays, handwritten recognition solutions either work on specialized devices or touchscreen enabled high-end electronics, e.g., BMW iDrive infotainment system and Apple iPad.
 Also, the handwritten recognition algorithm of these devices typical requires the support of powerful processors.
 We envision a system with a small touch screen built in to collect handwritten inputs and infer the written characters on chip before sending out the commands/keyboard strokes.

-Therefore, high compatibility and seamless input experience on a low-cost, low-power compact device is the main aspect that makes our proposed device stand out from other touchscreen solutions available in the market.
+Therefore, high compatibility and fluent input experience on a low-cost, low-power compact device is the main aspect that makes our proposed device stand out from other touchscreen solutions available in the market.

 Moreover, given the flexibility of handwritten input, our device enables fast execution of complex commands by binding a custom stroke to a sequence of instructions.
 Simultaneously, the device has unlimited possibilities for extended functionality.
 For example, performing calculations on handwritten numbers and symbols and transmitting the final results to the terminal equipment via BLE.